-Devanahalli is a small town on the outskirts of Bangalore not more than 40 mins away on the NH7 Highway.
+Devanahalli is a small town on the outskirts of Bangalore not more than 40 mins away on the NH7 Highway, very close to Kempegowda International Airport.
 Devanahalli Fort is one of the rare forts in Karnataka to be built on flat ground.
-Because of this very structural weakness it has seen many rulers since the 1500’s.
+Because of this very structural weakness, it has seen many rulers since the 1500’s.

 Ride to Devanahalli

-At the Majestic bus stand, I didn’t have to wait much for a bus to Devanahalli.
-On the way as I was passing the Airport stretch, I saw the sun looking like a golden ball on the horizon rising in the background of a bunch of teak trees.
-The bus dropped me off at the back side of the fort.
-I had to walk some 10 mins to get to the fort.
-The road to the fort is full of monkeys loitering around.
-I was surprised to see the inside of the fort encroached by small slum type houses.
+At the Majestic bus stand, I didn’t have to wait long for a public bus to Devanahalli.
+On the way as I was passing the wide toll road stretch, I saw the sun looking like a golden ball on the horizon rising in the background of a bunch of teak trees.
+The bus dropped me off at the eastern gate of the fort.
+I was surprised to see the inside of the fort encroached by small slum-type houses.
+I had to walk some 10 mins to get to the western gate where you can find what remains of the fort.
+The road goes – bam, through the heritage site.
+You can also find dozens of monkeys loitering around.